chickiereyes/optimyAutomation/README.md

 -

 ### Installation
+If dependencies are not yet installed in machine, run below code to install dependencies:
 ```bash
 pip install -r requirements.txt
 ```

 ### Running the Test Suite
-Run the code below on your terminal
+Run the code below on your terminal to run the test:
 ```bash
 robot --outputdir log tests/
 ```